Pepperi-Addons/client-actions-docs/actions/file-picker.md

 ## Description
 The File Picker prompts the user a dialog that asks whether to select a file from the device or to take a picture using the device camera.

+### Parameters

+#### MimeType
+The mime type of the file to select.

+#### Title
+The title of the file chooser dialog.

+#### BlockPhotoLibrary
+Indicates if the photo library should be blocked.
+If set to true, the user will not be able to select a file from the photo library.

+#### SizeLimit
+The maximum size of the file in KB that can be selected.

+#### Quality
+The quality of the image compression.
+Only applies to images.

+#### Megapixels
+The number of megapixels of the compressed image.
+Only applies to images.

 ### Return Object
 The client will return this object